MassGIS-CSCR Partnership

 CSCR will facilitate environmental projects to help the community address the many environmental challenges that come with climate change.
 Students will develop the geospatial skills needed in an ever-evolving high-tech world.
 MassGIS will help lead the next generation of geospatial professionals and strengthen their connections with municipalities and community groups.

-CSCR’s latest research project focused on environmental data and geospatial technology.
+CSCR’s 2025 research project focused on environmental data and geospatial technology.
 The CSCR team examined the foundational lessons from the Top 20 Essential Skills for ArcGIS Online book and reconstructed them into environmental-based lessons using MassGIS Data.
 Students completed each reconstructed lesson step by step and then completed a similar skill for their environmental topic, demonstrating mastery of the lesson.
 The final product was an environmental community-based ArcGIS StoryMap that stood as evidence of applied geospatial skills, which the students used to answer the question: How valuable is open space to your town?

 Three students, Rishik Kundu of Chelmsford and Charlotte Lynch and Rosemary Guzek of Scituate presented their StoryMaps to State GIO and Director of MassGIS Cy Smith and MassGIS Deputy Director Tom Mueller.